sho6/chelsea/Readme.md

-＃This is app for my practice
+# This is app for my practice